The world of running a nursery hasn’t got any easier. Increasing investment from abroad. 30 hours. Ofsted…

 The Extra mile: We love this story about how one nursery turned what was potentially the most mundane part of the trip, the journey on the tube, into the part that the children liked the most, including it in their day to day play.

 It’s a no brainer that every nursery manager will try and get the best staff they can.
-Whether it’s impressive qualifications or a natural flair with children of all ages, you’re always on the look out for the best practitioners for your setting.
+Whether it’s impressive qualifications or a natural flair with children of all ages, you’re always on the look out for the best early years practitioners for your childcare setting.

 The Extra mile: The same study suggests that 92% of parents value good access to outdoor space.
 If you have the opportunity to open up a better outdoor space it’s a real must, especially if you’re in an area where this kind of space in nurseries is at a premium.